T-tssxuan/notes/paper/nlp.md

 ### Scaling memory-augmented neural networks with sparse reads and writes

-### Get To The Point: Summarization with Pointer-Generator Networks
--

 ### Sentence Mover’s Similarity: Automatic Evaluation for Multi-Sentence Texts
 -